Avon Edward Foote

 Southern Mississippi, 1968; Ph.D. in Speech Communications (electronic media production and management), The Ohio State University, 1970;

 married March 15, 1960, Dorothy Veronica Gargis, Ph.D. in Educational Leadership and Administration [French Huguenot spelling of family name "Garrigues or Garrigus", that is often-represented surname in the Paris, France, phone book.
-The current host of CBS Sunday Morning miscalled the Shoals surname -- "Garvis" -- when he thanked in 2005 the Footes at award luncheon in the Grand Hyatt, New York, for their support of the Library of American Broadcasting.]; children of Dottie and Eddie:
+The current host of CBS Sunday Morning Charles Osgood miscalled the Shoals surname -- "Garvis" -- when he thanked in 2005 the Footes at award luncheon in the Grand Hyatt, New York, for their support of the Library of American Broadcasting.]; children of Dottie and Eddie:

 Anthony Edward, Kevin Avon and Veronica Michele; Avon's employment history: Announcer, Station